-The following list shows some of the information that you can retrieve through the vSphere Guest API:
+The information you can retrieve by using the vSphere Guest API includes:

-- Amount of memory reserved for the virtual machine. - Amount of memory being used by the virtual machine. - Upper limit of memory available to the virtual machine.

-- Number of memory shares assigned to the virtual machine. - Maximum speed to which the virtual machine's CPU is limited. - Reserved rate at which the virtual machine is allowed to execute.
+- Amount of memory reserved for the virtual machine. - Amount of memory being used by the virtual machine. - Upper limit of memory available to the virtual machine. - Number of memory shares assigned to the virtual machine. - Maximum speed of the virtual machine's CPU. - Reserved rate at which the virtual machine is allowed to execute.
 An idling virtual machine might consume CPU cycles at a much lower rate. - Number of CPU shares assigned to the virtual machine. - Elapsed time since the virtual machine was last powered on or reset. - CPU time consumed by a particular virtual machine.
 When combined with other measurements, you can estimate how fast the virtual machine's CPUs are running compared to the host CPUs.

-IMPORTANT The API uses a handle that provides access to the statistics.
+Important The API uses a handle that provides access to the statistics.
 The handle also is a mechanism to determine whether the API can provide accurate information.
-(Certain events, such a migrating a virtual machine with VMotionTM, temporarily make it impossible to provide accurate information.)
+(Certain events, such as migrating a virtual machine with VMotionTM, temporarily make it impossible to provide accurate information.)